baselime/docs/faq.md

 These services may add a minimal cost on your AWS monthly bill.
 Please refer to the [AWS princing calculator](https://calculator.aws/) for estimates based on your usage.

+## Does Baselime have an impact on my Vercel bill?

+No, Baselime doesn't have any impact on your Vercel bill.